Search Blogs

 Location: Hanover, NH 03755, United States

 Next on our list of the most expensive colleges in the US is Dartmouth College, founded in 1769.
-The college has over 40 academic departments and programs, and 400+ faculty members.
-At Dartmouth, students get the opportunity to learn from top researchers to find answers to pressing questions about climate change, cancer immunotherapy, and social justice.
-Surrounded by greenery, this most expensive university in USA is where you can walk or bike around the campus, stroll through the Hood Museum of Art, and harvest veggies from the organic farm.
-Tuition fees include housing $12,918, a meal plan for $7,327, and fees $2,055.
+The college has over 40 academic departments & programs, & 400+ faculty members.
+At Dartmouth, students get the opportunity to learn from top researchers to find answers to pressing questions about climate change, cancer immunotherapy, & social justice.
+Surrounded by greenery, this most expensive university in USA is where you can walk or bike around the campus, stroll through the Hood Museum of Art, & harvest veggies from the organic farm.
+Tuition Fees (just classes) include housing $12,918, a meal plan for $7,327, & fees $2,055.
+Dartmouth College graduates have a median starting salary of nearly $88,000 per year.

 9. Northwestern University